alimness/sabbath-school-resources/src/en/aij/2026-01-kd-tg/06/05-full-program-outline.md

 **^[PRAY:]({"style": {"text": {"color":"#E6B349"}}})** Sing **“Let’s Pray.”** Read **Zephaniah 3:17**, “The Lord will be happy with you. . . .
 He will sing and be joyful about you” (ICB).
 Invite the children to kneel as you pray and thank God for being with you and loving you always.
 Pray that God will use the offering to help others choose Him.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-01-kd-tg/assets/lets-pray.mp3] “Let’s Pray” {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singers","value":"Johanna McKay, TVAC Choir"},{"key":"Pianist","value":"Johanna McKay"},{"key":"Piano","value":"Jared Chung"},{"key":"Glockenspiel","value":"David Williams"}],"title": "Credits","copyright":"Copyright © 2024 General Conference Corporation of Seventh-day Adventists®"}
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2026-01-kd-tg/assets/lets-pray.mp3] “Let’s Pray” {"credits":[{"key":"Writer","value":"Rosie Smith"},{"key":"Singers","value":"Johanna McKay, TVAC Choir"},{"key":"Pianist","value":"Johanna McKay"},{"key":"Cello","value":"Jared Chung"},{"key":"Glockenspiel","value":"David Williams"}],"title": "Credits","copyright":"Copyright © 2024 General Conference Corporation of Seventh-day Adventists®"}

 **^[SING and DISCUSS:]({"style": {"text": {"color":"#E6B349"}}})** Invite a child to hold the special class Bible.
 Sing **“The Greatest Treasure.”**